 As an exact representation of the Father, Jesus overlooked “a multitude of invalids—blind, lame, and paralyzed” (John 5:3) and healed just one man.

 Matthew 8:2-3 is a descriptive text of Christ’s earthly ministry.
 We’ve dealt with Hebrews 13:8.
-Like a sneaky squid, Bethel add to the text, and basically rewrite the verse!
-I hope you can see the extent to which they have to engage in theological gymnastics in order to justify their position on healing.
+Like a sneaky squid, Bethel adds to the text, and rewrites the verse!
+I hope you can see the extent to which they have to engage in theological gymnastics to justify their position on healing.

 5. God’s allowing this so that I can learn something.